InsultingPros/KillingFloor/README.md

-# Killing Floor 1 Unreal Script Sources
+# Killing Floor 1 UnrealScript Sources

-> N.B. #1 I do not own any bit of this.
+> [!NOTE]
+> This repo contains more classes and files than what official KF 1 SDK has.
+We highly advise you to install this on top of it.

+These sources were uploaded for historical reasons and to make modding more accessible.

+- [Benjamin Wharton](https://app.assembla.com/profile/BenjaminWharton)'s [repo](https://app.assembla.com/spaces/killingfloorsource/subversion/source) was used to retrieve patches prior to v1065.
+- For v1065 [BatchExportCommandlet](https://wiki.beyondunreal.com/Legacy:BatchExportCommandlet) was used on vanilla game clean install.

+---

 All rights belong to [*Tripwire Interactive*](https://tripwireinteractive.com/).
-This is uploaded for historical reasons.

-> N.B. #2 This repo contains more classes and files than KF 1 SDK installs, so i highly advice you to install this on top of it.

-I used [Benjamin Wharton](https://app.assembla.com/profile/BenjaminWharton)'s [repo](https://app.assembla.com/spaces/killingfloorsource/subversion/source) to retrieve some of the patches.
-And used [BatchExportCommandlet](https://wiki.beyondunreal.com/Legacy:BatchExportCommandlet) to get the latest scripts from version 1065 game packages.